-In Our Hands is a new youth entrepreneurship programme which aims to build capacity, and provide resources, platforms and connections to help develop a creative green economy in Nepal to advance its long-term climate goals.
-It comprises of a series of workshops that include mentoring sessions, a pitching and networking event, a grant and a final showcase of opportunities.
+In Our Hands is a youth entrepreneurship programme which aims to build capacity, and provide resources, platforms and connections to help develop a creative green economy in Nepal to advance its long-term climate goals.
+It comprises a series of workshops that include mentoring sessions, a pitching and networking event, a grant and a final showcase of opportunities.

 Our study of culture’s roles in the Sustainable Development Goals advocates for the SDGs to be more considerate of culture in development (See Missing Pillar report).
 In Our Hands is thus focused on cultural (or traditional) making as a stepping-stone to realising the Creative Green Economy – a low-carbon economy that benefits from the interrelations between People, Planet, Purpose, Place and the open market.

 Youth are ready to rise up to the challenge of climate change but are unable to act because they lack the access and resources to take the next step (see Youth Perception on Climate Change report).
 At multiple crossroads because of globalisation and in-country conditions, Nepal’s youth exhibit a strong interest in their communities and traditional knowledge systems.
 This much is apparent from the proliferation of heritage-based businesses in recent years that are youth-led.
 In Our Hands sees youth entrepreneurship as a key contributor to inclusive development, which if steered towards larger purposes than profit can deliver immense value for communities across Nepal.